 Cacti can be a valuable source of water.
 By cutting open the cactus, the inside pulp can be sucked out and extracted to provide a water source.

 Shelter plays an important role in keeping your body temperature regulated.
+A tent is a perfect solution when you have one.

 When it’s daylight, try to stay out of the sun and find shelter in the shade.
 Large rocks or hanging cliffs can help to block any direct sunlight.